| Share

 There has never been a better time to be energized about the future of nursing.

 Together, nurses are changing their workplaces so that there are enough nurses for the patients, no nurse is forced into working overtime, and back injuries become few and far between.
 MNA is taking a stand against the flood of health care administrators who try to shove nurses into boxes where they have no say in their practice.
-Together, MNA-NNU will change nursing in America forever.

 Vision Statement